Minor in Geographic Information Systems

 Department of Environmental Studies

-A student with a major in another department may minor in Geographic Information Systems with the approval of the Environmental Studies Department Chair.
+A student with a major in the Department of Environmental Studies or another department may minor in Geographic Information Systems with the approval of the Environmental Studies Department Chair.
 A minimum of eighteen hours of approved course credit in the following courses is required:

-- Comprehends fundamental concepts and practices of Geographic Information Systems (GIS) and advances in Geospatial Information Science and Technology (GIS&T).
+- Comprehend fundamental concepts and practices of Geographic Information Systems (GIS) and advances in Geospatial Information Science and Technology (GIS&T).

-- Applies basic graphic and data visualization concepts such as color theory, symbolization, and use of white space.
+- Apply basic graphic and data visualization concepts such as color theory, symbolization, and use of white space.

-- Demonstrates organizational skills in file and database management.
+- Demonstrate organizational skills in file and database management.

 - Give examples of interdisciplinary applications of Geospatial Information Science and Technology.

-- Apply GIS analyses to address geospatial problems and/or research questions.
+- Apply GIS analysis to address geospatial problems and/or research questions.

 - Demonstrate proficiency in the use of GIS tools to create maps that are fit-for-purpose and effectively convey the information they are intended to.